1 Introduction

 1.1 Multiaged management

 Ecological forestry which maintains a wide range of ecosystem services while also supplying timber requires a diverse landscape of highly varied forest structures (Aplet, 1994; Nolet et al., 2018; O’Hara, 2001) .
 These, in turn, require a variety of silvicultural techniques to implement and sustain (O’Hara, 1998; Schütz, 2002).
 The development of multiaged stand structures has long been of interest to silviculturists as a key alternative to the conceptually and logistically simpler, even-aged management (Schütz, 1999).
 Multiaged silviculture refers to the retention of trees of distinctively different age classes, growing together within the same stand.
 These cohorts may co-occur at the tree level, or in small, even-aged patches within the stand.
 In the latter case, the distinction between even- and multiaged management can become blurred with increasing patch size, but patches are generally much smaller (often less than 1 ha) than the stands they compose.
 The pursuit of multiaged stand structures has often met with mixed results (O’Hara, 2002) and this has led to the investigation of several different systems for achieving such structures.
 Research into the efficacy and results associated with these is ongoing (Beese et al., 2019; Nolet et al., 2018).
-One such system that has gained popularity in recent decades is known as the retention system, which allows for the retention of a range of tree densities, in dispersed or aggregated spatial patterns and can be used to maintain, multiaged stands, or convert from even-aged management (S. J. Mitchell & Beese, 2002).
+One such system that has gained popularity in recent decades is known as the retention system, which allows for the retention of a range of tree densities, in dispersed or aggregated spatial patterns and can be used to maintain multiaged stands, or transform from even-aged management (S. J. Mitchell & Beese, 2002).

 Redwood forests offer a prime opportunity for multiaged management because coast redwood (Sequoia sempervirens) regenerate reliably via stump sprouting and are relatively shade tolerant.
 The very high leaf areas observed in these forests, suggest their suitability for a multi-layered forest structure (Berrill & O’Hara, 2007; Van Pelt et al., 2016).
-Additionally, with their high timber value and productivity, Redwood forests are of keen interest to private timber producers.
+Additionally, with their high timber value and productivity, redwood forests are of keen interest to private timber producers.
 Despite redwood’s fitness for multiaged stand structures, the successful development of subordinate cohorts depends on adequate access to light, and light deficiency can lead to reduced vigor and mortality in young sprouts and understory trees (Barrett, 1988; Muma et al., 2022; O’Hara et al., 2007; Webb et al., 2012).

 Complicating redwood regeneration and sprout development is the fact that the competing hardwood species, tanoak (Notholithocarpus densiflorus), is also shade tolerant and a vigorous resprouter.
 Tanoak is a keystone species in terms of wildlife habitat and First Nation’s cultural identities, but from a timber production standpoint it is often perceived as a nuisance due to a lack of market development combined with its widespread proliferation following intensive, repeated conifer harvesting (Bowcutt, 2011).
-While redwood grows more quickly than tanoak in multiaged stands, competition from hardwoods such as tanoak reduce conifer growth and drought resistance (Berrill et al., 2018; Dagley et al., 2023).
-There has been little scientific investigation into the development of tanaok under shade (Waring & O’Hara, 2008; Wilkinson et al., 1997).
+While redwood grows more quickly than tanoak in multiaged stands, competition from hardwoods such as tanoak reduce conifer growth and drought resistance (Berrill et al., 2021; Dagley et al., 2023).
+Meanwhile, there has been little scientific investigation into the development of tanaok under shade (Waring & O’Hara, 2008; Wilkinson et al., 1997).

 1.2 Management effects on sprouting

-An important consideration in comparing sprout response across studies is the time between treatment and measurement.
-Sprout growth in most species is initiated by the mobilization of carbohydrates stored in the underground portions of the tree (Del Tredici, 2001), and differences resulting from external conditions may not be realized early in development.
-Redwood sprout clumps can consist of 100 or more stems the first year after cutting (Neal, 1967), but rapidly self-thin in full light (Boe, 1975).
-With overstory competition, this loss may proceed even more rapidly, possibly resulting in the mortality of the entire clump (O’Hara & Berrill, 2010).
-Whereas the thinning of sprout clumps, whether from internal, or external competition may last 20-30 years in eastern hardwoods (Gould et al., 2007), this process may occur over hundreds of years in long-lived redwoods (O’Hara et al., 2017).
+Tree sprouting response following cutting is commonly characterized by presence (percent stumps sprouting), abundance (sprout density), and size (height and diameter).
+Interpretation of these metrics depends on the time between treatment and measurement, as early sprout growth is largely driven by mobilization of carbohydrates stored in the parent stem and root system (Del Tredici, 2001).
+As a result, differences associated with external conditions may not be evident early in development.
+Redwood sprout clumps may consist of more than 100 stems in the first year after cutting (Neal, 1967), but rapidly self-thin, particularly under high light conditions (Boe, 1975).
+Under overstory competition, self-thinning may proceed more rapidly and can result in mortality of entire sprout clumps (O’Hara & Berrill, 2010).
+In contrast to eastern hardwoods, where self-thinning typically occurs over decades (Gould et al., 2007), this process may extend for centuries in long-lived redwoods (O’Hara et al., 2017).

 1.3 Forest fuels